Student Support Services

 The Office of the Bursar helps students navigate and manage Loyola expenses so they can focus on their education.
-All charges, e-bills, health insurance waiver, payment plans, payments and refunds can be accessed online.
+All charges, e-bills, health insurance waivers, payment plans, payments, and refunds can be accessed online.

 Online videos and tutorials are available to help students with financial issues.
 All can be found on the Bursar webpage and includes:

 - Campus Finances Overview and Account Summary (video | PDF)

 - Electronic Billing and the iPlan (video | PDF)

 Office of Student Conduct and Conflict Resolution (OSCCR)